zsa/kontroll/dependencies.md

 ## Protobuf

-Protobuf is used to auto-generate the underlying API which communicates with Keymapp.
+Protobuf's CLI (protoc) is required to build this project as it is used to auto-generate rust code based on the [protobuf](/proto/keymapp.proto) of the underlying API which communicates with Keymapp.

 ### Windows